 Many trade schools also integrate apprenticeships, so you get both benefits.

-Most accredited Georgia trade schools participate in federal financial aid programs.
-You may qualify for:
+Most accredited Georgia trade schools offer support.
+You may find:

-Always speak with the school's financial aid office before enrolling.
+Always speak with the school's payment options office before enrolling.

 Next Step